maxximvs/space-tours/README.md

 With this project, I set out to simulate a professional, although in its scope, rudimentary workflow.

-- I sketched out a basic style direction in Figma:
+- I sketched out a basic style direction in Figma
-- I also tried to organize the tasks on Trello:
+- I also tried to organize the tasks on Trello
 - Finally I tracked my progress on Github

 ## What it is about